F0RSV1NNA/DMA-Templates/README.md

 ## Kmbox Info
-there is a config.cfg file included with examples on connecting to your specific kmbox.
+there is a config.cfg file included with examples on connecting to your specific kmbox. if you dont change these the kmbox wont connect.

 ## Prerequisites
 **YOU MUST BUILD IN RELEASE MODE!**